 Youth in foster care experience unique challenges throughout their lifetime.
 Join a previous foster youth and a children’s support service expert in a panel discussion aimed at exploring the foster youth experience and the unique challenges associated with it.

 Entering the criminal justice system early in adulthood is a pivotal moment.
 Join a discussion aimed at rethinking the way our criminal justice system interacts with young adults and learn about a new program that is paving the way for future policy initiatives.

-Between managing deployments and returning home, dealing with injury and loss, and parenting and maintaining relationships, members and veterans of our armed services and their families face unique challenges.
-This breakout session focuses on the current systems in place for military and veteran families, its gaps, and what is being done to address those gaps.
+Between managing deployments and returning home, dealing with injury and loss, and parenting and maintaining relationships, members of our armed services and their families face unique challenges.
+This breakout session focuses on the current systems in place for military families, its gaps, and what is being done to address those gaps.

 Keynote Speaker: Casey Gwinn, Esq.

 Casey has been recognized by The American Lawyer magazine as one of the top 45 public lawyers in America.
 He is an honors graduate of Stanford University and UCLA School of Law.
 Casey served for eight years as the elected City Attorney of San Diego from 1996 to 2004.
 Prior to entering elected office, Casey founded San Diego’s Child Abuse and Domestic Violence Unit, leading the Unit from 1986 to 1996 – prosecuting both misdemeanor and felony cases.
 The National Council of Juvenile and Family Court Judges honored his specialized prosecution unit as the model domestic violence prosecution unit in the nation in 1993.